 One of the old-fashioned traditional “wedding rules” is that you should have an equal number of bridesmaids and groomsmen.
-If you look back on your parents or grandparents wedding photos you might notice there is always the same number of men or women on each side of the couple.
+If you look back on your parents’ or grandparents’ wedding photos you might notice there is always the same number of men or women on each side of the couple.
 Many things have changed, it’s 2017!
-Now days, we think it is perfectly acceptable for you to have an uneven number of bridesmaids and groomsmen.
-We don’t think you should have to cut a close friend out of your lineup or add someone who isn’t “deserving” for that matter, just because you need a symmetrical line up.
+Nowadays, we think it is perfectly acceptable for you to have an uneven number of bridesmaids and groomsmen.
+We don’t think you should have to cut a close friend out of your lineup or add someone who isn’t “deserving” for that matter, just because you need a symmetrical lineup.
 The only consideration you have to make if you choose the unsymmetrical option is how your wedding party will proceed down the aisle.
-A couple options include having each member of the party walk down individually, or you can have some groups of three as well!
+A couple of options include having each member of the party walk down individually, or you can have some groups of three as well!

 The asking process for your wedding party should be exciting and fun!
 We suggest you have fun with this and get creative.
 Take a quick Google or Pinterest search, the witty and creative bridesmaids’ “proposals” are endless, so take some time to make a meaningful and fun impression when you decide to pop the big questions!